akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

   - Attribute label: `Translation due date`
   - Attribute group: `Translations`
   - Usable in grid: enabled
 * `Translation status`: This attribute allows your translator to give a status about the translation project to Julia.
-As this last attribute has a `Read only` property, it can't be modified by Julia.
-Only your connector can modify this status through API and set the translation project status for each desired locale.
+As this attribute has a `Read only` property, it can't be modified by Julia.
+This status can only be modified by your connector through the API and set the translation project status for each desired locale.
 This attribute contains these options:
   |      Code      |     Label      |
   | :------------- | :------------- |
   | INPROGRESS     | In progress    |